Dorfman connections and Courant algebroids: Application: the prolongation TA+T*A->TM+A* of a Lie algebroid

-By \eqref{compatibility_of_derivations}, the second and the fourth lines, and the third and the fifth lines cancel each other.
+By \eqref{compatibility_of_derivations}, the second and the third lines vanish.
 We find hence that the last condition is satisfied if and only if $(A,A^*)$ is a Lie bialgebroid.
-Hence, $(U,K,[\Delta])$ is an $\mathcal{LA}$-Dirac triple if and only if $(A,A^*)$ is a Lie bialgebroid, and so the graph of $\pi_A$ is mrophic and Dirac if and only if $(A,A^*)$ is a Lie bialgebroid.
-This recovers a result in \cite{MaXu00}. \end{example}
+Hence, $(U,K,[\Delta])$ is an LA-Dirac triple if and only if $(A,A^*)$ is a Lie bialgebroid, and so the graph of $\pi_A$ is a subalgebroid and Dirac if and only if $(A,A^*)$ is a Lie bialgebroid.
+This was already found in \cite{MaXu00}. \end{example}